ALERTua/air_raid_threat_reporter/README.rst

 - Deploy https://hub.docker.com/r/ollama/ollama
 - Optionally: Deploy https://github.com/ollama-webui/ollama-webui/pkgs/container/ollama-webui
-- Read through `Modelfile` and use it to create a model via GUI or via CLI, or import it from Ollama Hub https://ollamahub.com/m/alert/ukraine-safety-assistant:latest
+- Read through `Modelfile </Modelfile>`_. and use it to create a model via GUI or via CLI, or import it from Ollama Hub https://ollamahub.com/m/alert/ukraine-safety-assistant:latest
   (You can replace the city name and the base model, obviously.)
-- Fill `.env` from `.env.example`
+- Create `.env` file from `.env.example </.env.example>`_

 Deploy